priteeranjan/excel-to-csv-converter/README.md

 │   └── testrigor-logo.png
 └── index.html

-No setup or build steps are required.
+No setup or build steps required — runs directly in the browser.

 ---

 ## 🔐 License

 This project is licensed under a **Custom Internal Use License**:

-- ✅ Free to use as-is for personal or internal team workflows
+- ✅ Free to use for personal or internal team workflows
-- ❌ Modification, reverse engineering, or redistribution of any part of this tool is not permitted
+- ❌ Modification, reverse engineering, or redistribution is not permitted
 - ❌ Resale or commercial distribution is strictly prohibited

 All rights reserved © Priteeranjan Das, 2025.